mike-brown-angi/version-checker-test/README.md

   NAMESPACE     NAME      URL                          READY   STATUS                                                                               AGE flux-system   strimzi   https://strimzi.io/charts/   True    Fetched revision: fe5f69ab3ee9d0810754153212089610d7f136a2a77c00f0784fde74c38e8736   2m28s
 ```
 Now, it knows where to look.
 Let's give it something to look for.
-I did the same thing we did with the repos directory for the releases directory.
-Adding *./flux-system/releases-sync.yaml* and updating *./flux-system/kustomization.yaml*.
+I did the same thing we did with the repos directory for the operators and releases directories.
+Adding *./flux-system/operators-sync.yaml*,  *./flux-system/releases-sync.yaml*, and updating *./flux-system/kustomization.yaml*.

-The *./releases/strimzi-kafka-operator* directory holds the files that define making the namespace, the helm chart install, and the kustomization that keeps an eye on that helm chart definition.
+The *./operators/strimzi-kafka-operator* directory holds the files that define making the namespace, the helm chart install, and the kustomization that keeps an eye on that helm chart definition.

 After checking all of that in, flux deploys all that for us.
 ```shell